 The blade is 2.25″ and the handle measures 3.5″ at 3.4 ounces total weight.
 You can fasten this to a belt or pocket with the clip or even string it up on a rope through the lanyard hole.

-Overall Columbia River Knife and Tool (CRKT) never seems to disappoint when it comes to their gear, especially their knives.
+Overall Columbia River Knife and Tool (CRKT) never seem to disappoint when it comes to their gear, especially their knives.
 So if you are in the market, grab yourself a Squid or two.
 We promise you won’t be let down!

 Remember: the whole point of having a knife is to make sure you can get yourself out of a dangerous situation.
 Having a knife is not an alternative to calling the authorities if you need help.